RenderKit/oidn/doc/api.md

 Buffer
 ------

-Large data like images can be passed to Intel Open Image Denoise either via pointers to memory allocated and managed by the user or by creating buffer objects.
-Regardless of which method is used, the data typically should be allocated in a way that it is accessible to the device (either CPU or GPU).
-To create a new data buffer with memory allocated and owned by the device, holding `byteSize` number of bytes, use
+Image data can be passed to Intel Open Image Denoise either via pointers to memory allocated and managed by the user or by creating buffer objects.
+Regardless of which method is used, the data must be allocated in a way that it is accessible by the device (either CPU or GPU).
+Using buffers is typically the preferred approach because this ensures that the allocation requirements are fulfilled regardless of device type.
+To create a new data buffer with memory allocated and owned by the device, use

     OIDNBuffer oidnNewBuffer(OIDNDevice device, size_t byteSize);

 The created buffer is bound to the specified device (`device` argument).
-The specified number of bytes are allocated at buffer construction time and deallocated when the buffer is destroyed.
-The allocated memory is accessible to both the host and the device, thus using buffers is the recommended device-independent way to fulfill the memory allocation requirements.
+The specified number of bytes (`byteSize`) are allocated at buffer construction time and deallocated when the buffer is destroyed.
+The memory is by default allocated on the host and is accessible by both the host and the device.

 If this default buffer allocation is not suitable, a buffer can be created with a manually specified storage mode as well: